bitfocus/companion-module-renewedvision-propresenter-api/companion/HELP.md

 ![ProPresenter-Network-Settings.png](help-images/ProPresenter-Network-Settings.png)

 There are optional and/or advanced settings that you may configure if you decide you want to:
-* **Custom Time format:** hh:mm:ss or mm:ss or ss (any # of digits, etc) is used to specify how you would like the time of timers to be formatted for the variables timer_ID_custom.
+* **Custom Time format:** hh:mm:ss or mm:ss or ss (or any combination) is used to specify how you would like the time of timers to be formatted for the variables timer_ID_custom.
 * **MIDI Setup** See more details about that at the end of this help file!
-* **Extra Debug:** Keep this off - unless you are troubleshooting/submitting an issue where the extra info can help devs to figure out your issue!
+* **Extra Debug:** You would generally keep this off - unless you are troubleshooting/submitting an issue.
+In that case the extra debug info might help devs to find the cause your issue!
 * **Suppress Warnings for ActivePresentation Next/Previous:** When this option is enabled, warnings are suppressed if you try to go to the next slide at the end of a presentation or the previous slide at the beginning but there is none available.
 (This applies only to the "Active Presentation: Operation -> Trigger previous/next Slide")

 ---